-While the thermal water baths are undoubtedly the area’s most famous attraction, there are plenty of other activities to partake in.
+While the thermal water baths are undoubtedly the area’s most famous attraction, there are plenty of other activities.
 Enjoy a spa treatment at Bathhouse Row or catch the amazing view at the Hot Springs Mountain Tower before heading to your cabin in the woods to cozy up for the night.

 People from all over the United States flock to Florida in the winter months to enjoy the warm, sunny weather.
 Not only can you road trip through the 113-mile stretch of road through the Keys, but you can also do so responsibly, thanks to the eco-tourism options there.

-As you drive through, enjoy the epic views of mangroves and topaz waters while you make a pit-stop at the Dolphin Research Center or The Turtle Hospital.
+As you drive through, enjoy the epic views of mangroves and topaz waters.
+Don’t forget to make a pit-stop at the Dolphin Research Center or The Turtle Hospital.
 Snorkeling and scuba diving are the most popular outdoor activities throughout the Keys, but you can kayak through the mangroves if being submerged isn’t your thing.

-The winter can be a wonderful time to travel in the USA, whether you’re looking to skip the crowds at the popular summer attractions, want some warmth, or winter festivals.
+The winter can be a wonderful time to travel in the USA.
+Whether you’re looking to skip the crowds at the popular summer attractions, want some warmth, or want to enjoy winter festivals, February is a great time to travel.
 I hope this list helped you find some places to visit that you hadn’t thought of before.
 Happy exploring !